Aider-AI/aider/docs/benchmarks.md

 ## Edit formats

 I benchmarked 4 different edit formats, described below.
-Each description includes a sample response that GPT might provide in response to a user who
+Each description includes a sample response that GPT might provide to a user who
 requests:
 "Change the print from hello to goodbye."